ncase/covid-19/words/words.md

 The "Flatten The Curve" plan was touted by every public health organization, while the United Kingdom's original "herd immunity" plan was universally booed.
 They were *the same plan.* The UK just communicated theirs poorly.[^yong]

-[^yong]: “[Graham Medley] says that the actual goal is the same as that of other countries: flatten the curve by staggering the onset of infections.
+[^yong]: “He says that the actual goal is the same as that of other countries: flatten the curve by staggering the onset of infections.
 As a consequence, the nation may achieve herd immunity; it’s a side effect, not an aim. [...]

-    The government’s actual coronavirus action plan, available online, doesn’t mention herd immunity at all. [...]
-“It’s been a case of how not to communicate during an outbreak,” says Devi Sridhar, a public-health specialist at the University of Edinburgh.”
+The government’s actual coronavirus action plan, available online, doesn’t mention herd immunity at all.”

     From a [The Atlantic article by Ed Yong](https://www.theatlantic.com/health/archive/2020/03/coronavirus-pandemic-herd-immunity-uk-boris-johnson/608065/)